Valentine's Day Ideas for Kids

 Encouraging your child to express their love and appreciation for someone is a great exercise, but sometimes it's not so easy to find the right words.
 A good prompt to begin with is asking your child to complete the sentence 'I love you because' either on paper or in a card.
 If your child hasn't learned to write yet, get the family around the dinner table for a special Valentine's Day meal and have each person finish the sentence 'I love you because' for each family member.

-Valentine’s Day is the perfect excuse for arts and crafts!
-Whatever your child enjoys making, ask them if they would like to make a small gift for their classmates or neighbors.
+Valentine's Day is the perfect excuse for arts and crafts!
+Whatever your child enjoys making, ask them if they would like to make a small gift for their classmates or neighbours.
 It could be origami boats, tissue paper flowers, handmade bookmarks or even a simple card.
 Teaching your child to value others around them, even those who they may not talk to very often, is a great lesson in respecting and accepting others, as well as maintaining positive relationships with the people they see every day.

 5. Surprise your kids with cut out love hearts